kradalby/kradalby.no/content/Tricks/ssh_config_vs_alias.md

 I have over the years found some practicalities of using the config.

 ## Configuration of a host
+In general, i think the ssh config is more understandable and better structured than a bunch of aliases.

 ### General host
 ssh config: